LtHummus/auththingie2/README.md

 * The `db` section describes your backing database.
 Right now the only `kind` we support is `sqlite` and `file` should point to your SQLite database.
 * The `rules` section describes rules.
 Each rule should have a name.
 You also should have some matching like `host_pattern`, `path_pattern` (`*` wildcards supported!) or `source_ip` (which should be a CIDR)
 * The `server` section has some server configuration.
 The `auth_url` should be the URL that AuthThingie 2 lives at. `domain` should be the root domain (for example if you are protecting `a.example.com` and `b.example.com`, you should put `example.com`). `port` should be self-explanatory
+* The `security` section has some security configuration.
+The one you're probably most interested in is putting your proxy server in to the `trusted_proxies` section.
+For now, we only support IP addresses or CIDRs, but docker introspection is coming soon (TM)

 #### Hidden Options